 These initiatives and more are all available for further reading on the GOV.UK website.

-Government has laid out that it is crucial for businesses to keep on going, wherever possible, no matter the situation we find ourselves in and has vowed to help.
+The government has laid out that it is crucial for businesses to keep on going, wherever possible, no matter the situation we find ourselves in and has vowed to help.

 We cannot stress how important your digital presence is at a time like this.
 From social media, your website, to your ability to deliver goods and services.
-Businesses who don’t prioritise their digital presence are at risk of falling behind.
+Businesses that don’t prioritise their digital presence are at risk of falling behind.

 The only way you’ll continue connecting with your audience and customers, for the foreseeable future is digital.
 Small businesses should have learnt this by now.
 So if you’re still active and running, providing services, delivering food, now is the time to let your customers know.
 Communication is key and people will be happy to hear from you.